philippeowagner/pushbullet.py/readme.rst

 .. code:: python

-    success, push = pb.push_note("This is the title", "This is the body".)
+    success, push = pb.push_note("This is the title", "This is the body.")

 Pushing an address
 ^^^^^^^^^^^^^^^^^^